serverlessworkflow/specification/specification.md

 However, executing iterations sequentially is also possible by setting the value of the `mode` property to `sequential`.

 The `mode` property defines if iterations should be done sequentially or in parallel.
-By default (if `mode` is not specified) iterations should be done in parallel.
+By default, if `mode` is not specified, iterations should be done in parallel.

 If the default `parallel` iteration mode is used, the `batchSize` property to the number of iterations (batch) that can be executed at a time.
 To give an example, if the number of iterations is 55 and `batchSize`